 A loan resolution security agreement contains certain provisions, including a requirement that a reserve account be funded at \$121,800 per annum until such reserve account has a balance the equivalent of one year's principal and interest payment of approximately \$1,218,000.
-As of September 30, 2023, the balance in the reserve account was approximately \$1,229,000, and is included in assets limited as to use; restricted for debt service on the statement of net position.
-The District opted to cease funding of the reserve account in July of 2014, which was allowed under terms of the agreement, but the District does fund the reserve account with any excess cash available from the sales taxes levied.
-Also included in assets limited as to use are the unspent proceeds of the sales tax revenues restricted for debt in the amount of approximately \$3,058,000 as of September 30, 2023.
+As of September 30, 2024, the balance in the reserve account was approximately \$1,234,000 and is included in assets limited as to use; restricted for debt service on the statement of net position.
+The District opted to cease funding of the reserve account with any excess cash available from the sales taxes levied.
+Also included in assets limited as to use are the unspent proceeds of the sales tax revenues restricted for debt service in the amount of approximately \$4,428,000 as of September 30, 2024.